d-rybakov/ml-delivery-framework/README.md

 ## Additional Resources

-Extended versions of the documents (including detailed guidance and examples) are available here:
+Full template set with detailed guidance and examples is available in Google Drive.

 <link>